Scripture Reference: Psalms 69:21, John 19:28-30

 ‘Tis empty now for me.

-My dear friend, have you drunk of the living water?
+My dear friend, have you drunk of the Living Water?
 I’m talking to those of you who still have never believed in Christ savingly.
 Oh, you are good people.
 I’m not arguing that point.
 You’re religious or you wouldn’t be listening to this message.
 You’ve maybe even made some kind of a (quote) decision or commitment, because we live in a day of decisional regeneration where all that you have to do is put up your hand or pray a prayer, and you think that you are in.
 I want to ask you a question today.
-Have you drunk from the living water?
-If not, you’ll be thirsty forever.
+Have you drunk from the Living Water?
+If you [haven’t], you’ll be thirsty forever.

 Is it any wonder that the last invitation of the Bible… These are the words of Jesus to John, and four verses later the New Testament ends, so this is the last invitation.
 Jesus said, “The Spirit and the bride say come.
 And let him that heareth say come.
 And let him who is athirst come.
 Let him drink of the water of life freely.”